badbread/breadsMCstuff/README.md

 # breadsMCbackup

 A pretty simple script to backup your entire LINUX Minecraft Server directory to another directory of your choice.
 It can also auto-update to the latest version of Paper (github.com/PaperMC/Paper) after 'x' number of days.
-It has some error checking, logs everything it does, auto-deletes old backups after 'x' days and the ability to alert using Pushover (www.pushover.net).
+It has some error checking, logs everything it does, auto-deletes old backups after 'x' days and has the ability to alert using Pushover (www.pushover.net).

-## Getting Started
+## Why and Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Hopefully you'll find this script of some use, this all started when my personal server crashed and I lost everything.
+It started on a windows machine with a batch file backup job to a NAS, then to powershell script because I didn't like .bat logging, and now to a full blown ESXi VM with nightly backups and automated updates.

 ### Prerequisites

 This script is based on my server which uses the following:

 - Linux server (Debian 9 or Ubuntu) already running a [PaperMC](https://github.com/PaperMC/Paper) server
-- Server running via a service [minecraft-server.service](./minecraft-service.service)
+- Server running via a service: [minecraft-server.server](./minecraft-server.service)
 - Server running in Linux [screen](https://linux.die.net/man/1/screen)
 - Permissions to start/stop the service without a password prompt (lookup [sudoers](https://linux.die.net/man/5/sudoers))
 ```